-• Skype for Business; for configuration, see the chapter Skype for Business in the IGEL OS Reference Manual.
+- Skype for Business; for configuration, see the chapter Skype for Business in the IGEL OS Reference Manual. - Cisco Jabber (JVDI Client); for configuration, see the chapter Cisco in the IGEL OS Reference Manual. - Cisco Teams

 Local Installation on the Endpoint Device with a Custom Partition